jimkangosjarvi/Chatter-WebAssembly/README.md

 # Chatter-WebAssembly
-A SignalR Chat Demo with Rooms and have login and register acocunt, database is Sqlite
+A SignalR WebAssembly Chat Demo with Rooms and have login and register account, database is Sqlite

 Security based on JwtBearer against Sqlite

 Feel free to make it better

+UI is Ugly